openedx/XBlock/doc/guide/xblock.rst

 uses, and therefore different designs.
 Views are invoked by the runtime to produce a rendering of some course content.
-Their results are aggregated together hierarchically, and so are not expressed as an HTTP response, but as a structured Widget.
+Their results are aggregated together hierarchically, and so are not expressed as an HTTP response, but as a structured Fragment.
 Handlers are invoked by XBlock code in the browser, so they are defined more like traditional web applications: they accept an HTTP request, and produce an HTTP response.